- Arnold Pulda

 The Album Part IV

 Elektra released the album, simply titled “The Paul Butterfield Blues Band,” in October.
-They also issued a 45 rpm -- the one with the large hold in the middle – with “FOR RADIO STATION USE ONLY,” hoping for airplay and a hit with local disk jockeys.
+They also issued a 45 rpm -- the one with the large hole in the middle – with “FOR RADIO STATION USE ONLY,” hoping for airplay and a hit with local disk jockeys.
 The 45 had Willie Dixon’s “Mellow Down Easy” on one side and “I Got My Mojo Working” on the other.

 Even the cover of the album, EKL-294, was striking: it showed five guys (minus Naftalin, who was not, at the time of the shooting by Elektra’s Bill Harvey, an official member of the band yet).
-The photograph on the upper half of the cover showed the band in a fully casual setting, right on Chicago’s famous Maxwell St. – the street where many of Chicago’s best bluesmen had stood and played as the crowds walked by and left coins in the open guitar cases.
+The photograph on the upper half of the cover showed the band in a fully casual setting, right on Chicago’s famous Maxwell St., which was the street where many of Chicago’s best bluesmen had stood and played as the crowds walked by and left coins in the open guitar cases.
 Little Walter had blown his harp there often, paying the store or apartment tenant a small fee for the privilege of running that long cord to the electrical outlet, into which he would plug his mic and amplifier.
 John Lee Williamson (Sonny Boy #1) did the same.
-Elvin Bishop first encountered Paul Butterfield playing blues guitar and then the harp, out on Maxwell St.
+Elvin Bishop first encountered Paul Butterfield playing blues guitar and then the harp out on Maxwell St.

 The members of the band stood in front of a store whose sign on the window advertised “Incense, Herbs, and Oils.”
 The informality of the setting was enhanced by a scruffy door slightly ajar on the left of the frame, and we can barely see the knee of a young boy as he has the door – to an apartment? – askew and is ready to intrude on the scene.
 Butterfield and Bishop are wearing sunglasses; Bloomfield, on his right, looked placid yet distracted; Jerome Arnold had fancy silver cowboy boots on and Sam Lay was smiling, on the right.
 This was not a group that cared much about how they looked, or that they should have matching haircuts.
 They care about how they sounded.